Irrogant/Gobber/README.md

 # **GOBBER**

 Gobber is a chat forum made exclusively for goblins.
-The application has an access page where visitors need to insert the secret password to access the chat page.
+The web application has an access page which requires visitors to insert a secret password in order to access the chat page.
 _________________________________________________________________________________________________________________________________________________________________

 The application is created using Django 4.0.2 and Python 3.8.10 in Linux.
 It can be launched in the terminal by locating the “Gobber” folder and running the command